 Complete the following properties:

-- Agent name: A unique name for your new agent.
+- Runner name: A unique name for your new agent.
 Maximum 30 characters.
 Accepts both uppercase and lowercase A-z, 0-9, whitespace (not the first character), hyphens and underscores.

 - Description: Optionally enter a brief description of the agent.

 - Cloud provider: The cloud platform that the agent will be deployed to.
-Currently, AWS and Azure are supported.
+Currently, AWS, Azure, and GCP are supported.

 - Deployment: The supported deployment method for the given cloud provider.
-Currently, ACI for Azure and Fargate for AWS are supported.
+Currently, Fargate and EKS for AWS, ACI and AKS for Azure, and GKE and GCE for GCP are supported.

 Set up the agent in your cloud infrastructure